Stonehenge, England, the temple to the sun, moon and the stars.

-Archaeologists and historians have never been able to identify precisely the reason for building this monument, or even its purpose.
-Many theories abound, many do agree that Stonehenge is a great timepiece.
-Marking the longest and shortest days of the year depending on the angle the sun falls onto the stones, creating shadows and shafts of light – much like a massive sundial.
+Archaeologists and historians have never been able to precisely identify the reason for building this monument or its purpose.
+Many theories abound, and many do agree that Stonehenge is a great timepiece.
+Marking the longest and shortest days of the year, depending on the angle at the sun falls onto the stones creating shadows and shafts of light – much like a massive sundial.

 Some 3000 years ago, the first stage was constructing a large, wide circular ditch, which enclosed an area 100 metres wide with two entrances.
 Discovered within the ditch were 56 pits thought to have contained wooden posts.
 Evidence of burials around the post holes suggests that as many as 150 individual graves.

 The second stage is perhaps the most intriguing.
 Around 2500 BC, the stones we see today were positioned – with two types of rocks used.
 The smaller inner circle of bluestones each weigh around 5 tons and came from the Preseli Hills in Wales, some 215 miles away.
 The larger outer circle stones called sarsens, with lintels, came from the Marlborough Downs, just 17 miles away.
 The largest of them weighing over 45 tons.